d-s-cohen/visualizirr/README.md

 ---

 **meta.csv** should be a csv with the first column including sample names and remaining columns for different conditions.
-There are a few ways to enter your meta information, but the preferable way is to use a numeric range and denote the categorical label of those groups in the header using '|' as the seperator (as demonstrated in condition 0 and 2).
+There are a few ways to enter your meta information, but in order to have ordered sample condition groups is to use a numeric range and denote the categorical label of those groups in the header using '|' as the seperator (as demonstrated in condition 0 and 2).
 You can also use the labels in the metasheet and not denote them in the header (as demonstrated in condition 1 and 3).
+Meta-data should be converted to categorical bins if it isn't categorical already.
+In order to set up paired samples analysis, a column must be named 'VisGroup' and contain patient ID.
+It coincides with the column 'Timepoint'.
+Therefore, patient samples from different timepoints can be paired.

 meta.csv template:
 ```